-(Compliance Initiative Letter, Letter of Warning, Notice of Violation, CSO LTCP)

-- increase in points: 10%
+(e.g. CSO Long-Term Control Plan, Compliance Initiative Letter, Letter of Warning, Notice of Violation) - increase in points: 10%

 3. Expected degree of success in addressing pollution concerns.
 This factor reflects the Department's estimate of how effectively the proposed project will address the local environmental problems for which the environmental priority points were assigned under the Environmental Priority Point System.
 In rating this factor, the Department recognizes that most projects have inherent limitations and water quality problems often have multiple contributing sources.